 - 1.1.
 A set of trial scales or access to official scales must be available to the participants of the event. - 1.2.
-For events when a headquarter hotel is selected, scales must be made available at this location or at the event venue if in a short walking distance from the hotel, - 1.3.
+For events when a headquarter hotel is selected, scales must be made available at this location or at the event venue if in a short walking distance from the hotel. - 1.3.
 If the trial scales are not the same as the official scales, these must be calibrated to read identically to the official scales.
 In case when the trial scale does not read identically as the designated official scale, the scale that reads lower has to be designated as the official scale. - 1.4.
 If electronic scales are used, the required accuracy is the first decimal digit after kilogram reading. - 1.5.
-If the display shows more digits, these must be covered by non-transparent tape.

-2. Male-Female Trial Scales:

-2.1.
-Trial scales for male and female athletes must be placed in separate rooms.

-3. Weigh-in Room Attendants:

-- 3.1.
-All weigh-in room attendants must be of the same gender as the athletes. - 3.2 each scale is serviced by a minimum of two designated officials of the same gender as the weigh-in athletes.
-One official is checking the identity document of the athlete prior to the stepping on the scale; The second official ensures that the weigh-in is done without interference from other athletes or coaches and reads the exact weight which is then recorded by the first official on an official weigh in sheet.
-In a large events where many athletes are rushing to compete the procedure, a third official is recommended to ensure an orderly traffic of athletes.
-A weigh in by weight divisions is recommended.

-4. Security & Availability:

-- 4.1.
-For events where a multiple official weigh-in sessions occur, and un-official weigh-in is conducted on the Non-official scales, the official scales, The official scales must be available to the athletes one hour prior to the start of the official weigh-in. - 5.
-In cases when the weigh in is conducted on the day of the competition, the official weigh-in must end a minimum of two hours prior to the start of competition.
+If the display shows more digits, these must be covered by non-transparent tape. - 2.
+Male-Female Trial Scales - 2.1.
+Trial scales for male and female athletes must be placed in separate rooms. - 3.
+Weigh-in Room Attendants - 3.1.
+All weigh-in room attendants must be of the same gender as the athletes. - 3.2.
+Each scale is serviced by a minimum of two designated officials of the same gender as the weigh-in athletes.
+One official is checking the identity document of the athlete prior to the stepping on the scale; The second official ensures that the weigh-in is done without interference from other athletes or coaches and reads the exact weight, which is then recorded by the first official on an official weigh-in sheet.
+In a large event where many athletes are rushing to complete the procedure, a third official is recommended to ensure an orderly traffic of athletes.
+A weigh-in by weight divisions is recommended. - 4.
+Security & Availability - 4.1.
+For events where a multiple official weigh-in sessions occur, and unofficial weigh-in is conducted on the non-official scales, the official scales must be available to the athletes one hour prior to the start of the official weigh-in. - 5.
+In cases when the weigh in is conducted on the day of the competition, the official weigh-in must end a minimum of one hour prior to the start of competition. - 6.
+Shortened Timeline - 6.1.
+For B and C sanctioned tournaments, the weigh-in may take place a day prior to the event or on the day of the event. - 6.2.
+When necessary, the minimum time between the end of the weigh-in and the beginning of the competition may be shortened, as stated in the specific Technical Package. - 7.
+Weight Class & Scale - 7.1.
+At large events, to ensure an orderly procedure, each weight class is assigned to a specific scale. - 7.2.
+Contestants must weigh themselves on the assigned scale only and cannot change. - 8.
+Identification - 8.1.
+Each Canadian athlete is required to present identification documents as specified in the event Technical Package and these may include: a Judo Canada membership card as a proof of membership in good standing; AND a Government issued photo IDs at all A sanctioned events

-6. Shortened Time-line:

-- 6.1.
-For B and C sanctioned tournaments, the weigh in may take place a day prior to the event or on the day of the event. - 6.2.
-As well, when necessary, the minimum time between the end of the weigh-in and the beginning of the competition may be shortened, as stated in the specific Technical Package.

-7. Weight-class & Scale:

-- 7.1.
-At large events to ensure an orderly procedure, each weight class is assigned to a specific scale. - 7.2.
-Contestants must weigh on the assigned scale only and cannot change.

-8. Identification:

-8.1.
-Each Canadian athlete is required to present a Judo Canada membership card as a proof of membership in good standing; Judo Canada passport as a proof of rank; AND a Government issued photo IDs at all A sanctioned events (drivers licence, Canadian Passport, Citizenship Card, Permanent Resident card; medical card (where allowed), Student card)
+(drivers licence, Canadian passport, citizenship card, permanent resident card, medical card [where allowed], student card).

-9. Removal of clothing:
+9. Removal of Clothing